ErikVerheul/kunagi2/README.md

     Copyright 2008-2011
     Witoslaw Koczewski, Artjom Kochtchi, Arne Moehle, Fabian Hager, Kacper Grubalski

-    Kunagi is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+    Kunagi(2) is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

-    Kunagi is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+    Kunagi(2) is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-    You should have received a copy of the GNU Affero General Public License along with Kunagi.
+    You should have received a copy of the GNU Affero General Public License along with Kunagi(20.
 If not, see <http://www.gnu.org/licenses/>.

 INCLUDED LIBRARIES

-    Kunagi uses libraries from other projects with different open source licenses.
+    Kunagi2 uses libraries from other projects with different open source licenses.
 The following are included in our package:

     * Google Web Toolkit - Apache License, Version 2.0